Richard Anthony Hewson: Career

-Hewson began in the late 1960s as an arranger, and worked with musicians such as the Beatles ("I Me Mine" and "The Long and Winding Road"), the Bee Gees (Melody), James Taylor ("Carolina in My Mind"), Herbie Hancock, Clifford T. Ward, Supertramp, Pilot (Pilot), Diana Ross, Carly Simon, Art Garfunkel, Leo Sayer, Paul McCartney (Thrillington), Mary Hopkin ("Those Were The Days"), Al Stewart, Chris de Burgh, Fleetwood Mac and Chris Rea.
+Hewson began in the late 1960s as an arranger, and worked with musicians such as the Beatles ("I Me Mine" and "The Long and Winding Road"), the Bee Gees (Melody), James Taylor (his first album, including the first version of "Carolina in My Mind"), Herbie Hancock, Clifford T. Ward, Supertramp, Pilot (Pilot), Diana Ross, Carly Simon, Art Garfunkel, Leo Sayer, Paul McCartney (Thrillington), Mary Hopkin ("Those Were The Days"), Al Stewart, Chris de Burgh, Fleetwood Mac and Chris Rea.
 He also arranged strings on several Cliff Richard albums, I'm Nearly Famous (1976), Every Face Tells a Story (1977) and Green Light (1978).

 Hewson also worked with the British band Jigsaw, including arrangements for their hit single, "Sky High".

 Apart from his own RAH Band project, in the 1980s he was a producer for Toyah Willcox, Five Star, and Shakin' Stevens.
 He was a co-producer and conductor of the London Philharmonic Orchestra on Cliff Richard's 1983 live album Dressed for the Occasion (which included the UK hit single "True Love Ways").
 Later, he wrote music for television shows and advertising spots.
 His song "Pearly" was recorded by The Pearls.

 The RAH Band

 Hewson founded The RAH Band – of which he was the sole member and which took its name from his initials – in 1977, to release an instrumental called "The Crunch".
 The piece climbed to number 6 in the UK Singles Chart.
 The song also peaked at number 16 in Australia.
 Hewson played all the musical instruments himself.
 Although seen as belonging to the synthpop genre, the arrangement did not use synthesisers, only conventional guitar and keyboards with pedal effects.
 He was later featured on Top of the Pops.
 A number of jazz funk releases followed.
 The second big hit single for the RAH Band was in 1985 when the soul ballad, "Clouds Across the Moon", also reached number 6 in the UK chart.
-Vocals were provided by Hewson's wife Liz, also known as "Dizzy Lizzy".
+Vocals were provided by Hewson's former wife Liz, also known as "Dizzy Lizzy".

 In July 2007, Hewson released a remixed "Clouds Across the Moon '07", which featured vocalist Emma Charles.

 The RAH band's releases were issued under a variety of record labels, including Good Earth Records, DJM, KR Records, TMT Records and RCA.